-only 6 are venomous.
-So that would leave 39 species, and 41 subspecies, that are non-venomous
+are venomous.
+So that would leave 44 species and subspecies that are non-venomous and harmless,

-they eat insects, rats, mice, worms, toads, frogs, fish and some, like Indigos and Kingsnakes, eat
+eat insects, rats, mice, worms, toads, frogs, fish and some, like Indigos and Kingsnakes, eat other snakes

-other snakes including the venomous ones.
-They help keep the ecosystem they live in at a good
+including the venomous ones.
+They help keep the ecosystem they live in at a good balance.

 All Rights Reserved